ioccc-src/winner/2000/README.md

 We hope the authors of some of those entries will fix and re-submit them for the next IOCCC.

-We believe you will be impressed with this year's winners.
-The [Best of Show](jarijyrki/README.md) is a fine example of compact obfuscation.
-But don't ignore the shorter winners.
-The [Best Small Program](natori/README.md), [Best Abuse of User](briddlebane/README.m) and [Most Complete Program](tomx/README.md) are well worth studying in detail.
+We believe you will be impressed with this year's winning entries.
+The [Best of Show](jarijyrki/index.html) is a fine example of compact obfuscation.
+But don't ignore the shorter entries.
+The [Best Small Program](natori/index.html), [Best Abuse of User](briddlebane/README.m) and [Most Complete Program](tomx/index.html) are well worth studying in detail.

-The [Worst Abuse of the Rules](dlowe/README.md) is technically allowed by the rules.
+The [Worst Abuse of the Rules](dlowe/index.html) is technically allowed by the rules.
 We gave it an award this year, but don't assume you can get away with using it next time ... :-)

-Speaking of time, be sure to check out the [Astronomically Obfuscated](rince/README.md) and the [Most Timely Output](schneiderwent/README.md).
+Speaking of time, be sure to check out the [Astronomically Obfuscated](rince/index.html) and the [Most Timely Output](schneiderwent/index.html).

 ## There was no 1999 contest